Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 This is a critical distinction: force-placed insurance does not satisfy your state's minimum liability insurance requirements.
 If you're pulled over or involved in an accident while relying solely on a force-placed policy, you could face legal penalties for driving uninsured.

-If your car is totaled, keep in mind that force-placed coverage may only pay out the lender's remaining loan balance — not the full market value of your vehicle.
-This is another reason why gap insurance is worth understanding if you finance a vehicle.
+If your car is totaled, force-placed coverage may only pay out the lender's remaining loan balance — not the full market value of your vehicle.
+This is another reason why understanding gap insurance is important if you finance a vehicle.

 Compare Car Insurance Rates in Ohio